-At this stage, there is no non-PSAA work that we have been separately engaged by the Authority to carry out.
-Before agreeing to undertake any additional work, we would consider whether there are any actual, potential or perceived threats to our independence.
+In addition to the fees outlined above in relation to our appointment by PSAA, we have been separately engaged by the Authority to carry out additional work as set out in the table below.
+Before agreeing to undertake any additional work we consider whether there are any actual, potential or perceived threats to our independence.
 Further information about our responsibilities in relation to independence is provided in section 7.